 To circumvent the background noise, the bilayer area must be minimized.
 This issue recalls the repetitions of history in developing electrophysiological techniques for lipid bilayers (Figure 1).
-In the early days, a small-sized bilayer (1–30 &#181;m in diameter) was formed at the tip of a pipette (tip-dip method; Figure 1C)21–23, rather than using a free-standing bilayer (~100 &#181;m in diameter) on a hydrophobic septum in a chamber (Figure 1B).
+In the early days, a small-sized bilayer (1–30 μm in diameter) was formed at the tip of a pipette (tip-dip method; Figure 1C)21–23, rather than using a free-standing bilayer (~100 μm in diameter) on a hydrophobic septum in a chamber (Figure 1B).
 The tip-dip method allowed for electrical measurements with much lower background noise24.
 Our experiences with the PLB25, 26, tip-dip22,23,27, and patch-clamp28–31 methods led us to a novel idea of forming lipid bilayers by using the principles of the water-in-oil bilayer.
 We have referred to this as the contact bubble bilayer (CBB) method20,32.
-In this method, rather than hanging the water droplets in an oil phase (Figure 1D), a water bubble is blown from a glass pipette (with tip diameter of approximately 30 &#181;m) into the oil phase (Figure 1E and 2), where the bubble is maintained by applying a steady pressure.
+In this method, rather than hanging the water droplets in an oil phase (Figure 1D), a water bubble is blown from a glass pipette (with tip diameter of approximately 30 μm) into the oil phase (Figure 1E and 2), where the bubble is maintained by applying a steady pressure.
 A monolayer forms spontaneously at the water–oil interface at the surface of the bubble.
 Then, two bubbles are docked through the manipulation of two glass pipettes, and the bilayer is formed as the two monolayers approach each other, yielding an equilibrium bilayer area.
 The size of the bubble is controlled by the intra-bubble pressure (holding pressure), and likewise the bilayer size.
-An average diameter of 50 &#181;m is frequently used.
-Although the volume of the bubble is small (&lt;100 pL), it is connected to the larger volume of the pipette solution that is in the microliter range, constituting the bulk electrolyte phase.
+An average diameter of 50 μm is frequently used.
+Although the volume of the bubble is small (<100 pL), it is connected to the larger volume of the pipette solution that is in the microliter range, constituting the bulk electrolyte phase.

 There are many benefits to use the CBB method (Table 1).
 As a lipid bilayer formation technique, membranes of various lipid compositions can be produced, and asymmetric membranes are more readily formed32 than are those by the conventional folding method33.
 The bilayer can be mechanically manipulated, unlike the conventional PLB that can only be bent with a hydrostatic pressure difference34,35.
 By changing the holding pressure, the bubbles either expand or shrink, leading to increased or decreased membrane tension32.
 The bilayer is mechanically detachable into monolayers, similar to the freeze-fracture technique36,37 of membranes in morphological studies, but with the CBB, a maneuver allows for repeated detach and attach cycles32.
 The small volume of the electrolyte solution within the bubble allows efficient fusion of channel-reconstituted liposomes into the bilayer, and the probability of getting channel recordings is much higher than with the conventional PLB technique.
 The small bubble volume also allows rapid perfusion (within ~20 ms) once another injection pipette is inserted into either of the bubbles.
-Unlike the patch-clamp method, a broken CBB-based membrane is re-formed immediately and repeatedly, and pipettes can be used several times a day.
+Unlike the patch-clamp method, once broken, a CBB membrane is re-formed immediately and repeatedly, and pipettes can be used several times a day.
 By integrating benefits of the patch-clamp and PLB methods, the CBB provides a versatile platform to vary the physicochemical conditions of the membrane, allowing for unprecedented studies of channel–membrane interactions.

 Before presenting a detailed protocol of the CBB formation process, the physicochemical background of the bilayer formation is presented first, which will be helpful for patch-clampers to resolve experimental difficulties relating to the membrane formation that are encountered.